Wolverine971/9takes/src/blog/enneagram/enneagram-team-diversity.md

 The Enneagram model is structured into three distinct triads: the Head (Types 5, 6, and 7), the Heart (Types 2, 3, and 4), and the Gut (Types 8, 9, and 1).
 Each triad represents a unique way of processing information and reacting to situations.
 By building teams with members from all three triads, you can ensure a diverse array of perspectives and approaches to problem-solving.

-## 2. Understanding the Implications of Enneagram Dominance on Team Dynamics
+## 2. The Implications of Enneagram Dominance on Team Dynamics

 A team dominated by one Enneagram type or triad may face particular challenges.
 For instance, a team mostly composed of Heart types could have difficulty prioritizing tasks and maintaining objectivity, as their focus on relationships and emotions might overshadow other aspects of their work.
 Conversely, a team with a majority of Head types could become excessively analytical, potentially resulting in decision paralysis or inaction.
 In the case of a team primarily consisting of Gut types, the emphasis on instinctual decision-making and assertiveness could lead to impulsive choices or conflicts stemming from a strong need for control.